kaj143pitt/coding-activity/.ipynb_checkpoints/README-checkpoint.md

 The software can be used for anything that needs a name and an age The software will echo the name and age back out

+## License
+We chose a license that allowed unrestricted use, copy, modify, merge, publish, distribute, sublicense, and/or sell because this repository is a school project and it will not be used for anything super important.
+For this reason, we do not care what others do to the repository.

+## Code of Conduct
+Since we do not care who uses or makes changes to our repository, the only requirements we have in the code of conduct is acceptable and unacceptable behavior.
+We want to make sure that our repository is a safe environment for people to use.